maxsteeel/primebds-CI/README.md

 - General performance improvements

 # NOTICE
-- If you are arriving from WMCTCORE, this version relocates database files to one folder inside bedrock_server/plugins.
-Please rename your wmctcore_users.db to users.db and your wmctcore_gl.db to grieflog.db.
+- If you are arriving from primebds, this version relocates database files to one folder inside bedrock_server/plugins.
+Please rename your primebds_users.db to users.db and your primebds_gl.db to grieflog.db.
 Then move these files to the new folder location bedrock_server/plugins/primebds_data
   - This change was made to keep everything in one place and for future updates to automate changes like these.
 I hope to avoid such breaking changes in the future.